 - remind yourself to relax and to slow down everything (even movements)

-- be more in the moment
+- be more in the moment and slowly savor it

 - if you’re unsure if you talk fast or slur, tape yourself while you talk and see where you need to improve

 - clear your mouth of any debris, whether that is saliva, water or food – this will help to fully and easily pronounce everything properly